Malta Citizenship by Investment

 Once the residency period has been satisfied, an applicant may apply for citizenship by investment.
 The requirements are:

-- A non-refundable exceptional direct investment of EUR 600,000 or EUR 750,000 if applying after more than 12 months but less than 36 months’ residency; and
+- The non-refundable exceptional direct investment of EUR 600,000 or EUR 750,000 if applying after more than 12 months but less than 36 months’ residency; and

-- the purchase of a residential property worth at least EUR 700,000 or the rental of a property for a minimum annual rent of EUR 16,000, which must be kept by the main applicant for a minimum of 5 years; and
+- the purchase of a residential property worth at least EUR 700,000 or the rental of a property for a minimum annual rent of EUR 16,000, which must be kept by the main applicant for a minimum of 5 years; (and not leased or sub-letted)

 - the donation of a minimum of EUR 10,000 to a registered philanthropic, cultural, sport, scientific, animal welfare, or artistic NGO or society.